Rainier Guest Services

 Spend Your Summer in Paradise!

-Food and Beverage, Retail, Bell Staff, Front Desk, Driving Jobs, Accounting, Security, Laundry Operations, Housekeeper, and Seasonal Supervisory
+We fill numerous hourly, supervisory, and management positions each season, including Food and Beverage, Retail, Bell/Porter, Front Desk, Driving, Accounting, Security, Laundry Operations, and Housekeeping.

 Room and Board

-OUTSIDE the park: Limited modern shared housing is available outside the park at our RV location at a weekly summer payroll deduction of $60 per person.
+OUTSIDE the park: Limited modern apartment-style housing is available outside the park at our warehouse/office location at a weekly cost of $40 per person.
 No meal plan is available at the housing outside the park.
-Free shuttles running on a set schedule will take you to and from work.
-However, employees must be able to provide their own transportation to and from grocery stores, etc as there is no public transportation.
+Employees must be able to provide their own transportation to and from grocery stores, etc. as there is no public transportation.
 There are no facilities for children or pets in company-provided housing.

 Getting Here and Getting Around

-Getting Around Please note that there is no public transportation within the park.
-Employees may ride the free company shuttle that makes trips between Ashford, Longmire, and Paradise throughout the day, however, employees riding to/from work have priority over employees on personal time.
-Shuttles are on a fixed route and schedule and may not deviate from that.
+Getting Around: Please note that there is no public transportation to or within the park.
+Employees may ride the free company shuttle that travels between Ashford, Longmire, and Paradise throughout the day, however, employees riding to/from work have priority over employees on personal time.

-Part of the enjoyment that comes from a summer job in a National Park stems from the changes in life style represented by working in rustic surroundings.
+A summer job in a National Park is special partly because of the different lifestyle it provides.
 If accepted for employment, you will be working in the mountains over 60 miles from the city.
-Our facilities are more rustic than those in the city and, because of the remoteness of our location; we have fewer of the conveniences to which you have become accustomed.
+Our facilities are more rustic than those in the city and, because of the remoteness of our location, we have fewer of the conveniences to which you have become accustomed.

 How to Apply